jadeleafmoon/vue3-playground/README.md

 - Vue 3 - Composition API
 - Nuxt 3, etc

+The ultimate goal of going through this learning is to implement the following for EightValues.com
+- Tests
+- CICD Pipeline

 ## Objectives

 The goal of this project is to learn the building blocks of Vue 3, in particular the Options API.